kentcdodds/testing-workshop/other/schedule.md

   actually running the app.
 - Snapshot testing can solve this problem.
 - Enzyme can help us simulate user interaction
-- Make Test DSLs for the default props and pass overrides as needed.
+- Make Test Object Factories for the default props and pass overrides as needed.

 ### `editor` Exercise